-Reed's caddie clashes with heckler at Presidents Cup
+Woods calls on fans be 'respectful' after Reed's caddie clash

 Reed responded to the heckling on Friday by making a shoveling gesture with his putter after holing a birdie.

-Despite Reed and Simpson losing in Thursday’s fourballs and the foursomes on day two, the pairing were given another chance by captain Tiger Woods on Saturday morning but were well beaten by East Asian aces Hideki Matsuyama and C.T.
-Pan.
+Paired up with Simpson, he lost in Thursday’s fourballs and the foursomes on day two, and was well beaten on Saturday morning by East Asian aces Hideki Matsuyama and Pan.

 The American duo were dropped for the afternoon foursomes.